rladies/rtp_20170309_shiny/PARKING.md

 - Pink highlighted: Greenlaw.
 The classroom is on the ground floor.

 - Green highlighted: Three suggested decks for parking.
-Most decks ipen up at 5pm but we suggest trying these first:
+Most decks open up at 5pm but we suggest trying these first:
   - N11
   - Cobb parking deck (ND)
   - Bell tower parking deck (BTD)